Useful drugs in Japanese pharmacies ドラッグストアで買える基本的な常備薬

 - パブロン (Paburon): a medicine that contains paracetamol and is an anti-inflammatory and for colds.

 - かゆみどめ (Kayumidome): a gel used to soothe insect bites.
 It is very popular with the Japanese.
-The medicine tube is fitted with a sponge to more easily apply the liquid.
+The medicine tube is fitted with a sponge for easy application.

-- ムヒアルファ (Muhi Alfa): contains diphenhydramine in cream or liquid form to be applied to the area of the bite.
+- ムヒアルファ (Muhi Alfa): contains diphenhydramine in cream or liquid form to be applied to the affected area.

-- For children you will find ムヒパッチ (Muhi Pacchi) for ages 1 and over in the form of sticker to put on the bite.
-Very practical and rather funny.
-Children love it, and the sticker stops them from scratching.
+- For children, you will find ムヒパッチ (Muhi Pacchi) for ages 1 and over in the form of an enjoyable sticker for application, practical for the parents, and fun for the kids.

 - よいどめ (Yoidome): medication against motion sickness.